Project

 max_audit_log_delete_batch: 0

-• Execute a DELETE statement with limit=max_audit_log_delete_batch, commit the transaction, and repeat until fewer than max_audit_log_delete_batch rows are deleted.
+, commit the transaction, and repeat until fewer thanmax_audit_log_delete_batch

 Updated by Tom Clegg almost 8 years ago